Cloudflare can be activated on any of the domains hosted on your hosting account.

 Enhanced security due to the inclusion of an additional layer of web application firewall provided by Cloudflare.

-Ensure that your domain is using the correct nameservers, since activating Cloudflare will involve some updates to your domain’s DNS records on our nameservers.
-The correct nameservers to use are as follows:
+Ensure that your domain is still using the above correct nameservers, since activating Cloudflare will involve some updates to your domain’s DNS records on the above nameservers.

 If you have not already done so, ensure that your website is set up to be accessible via HTTPS.
 This allows for full end-to-end SSL when Cloudflare is activated.